intrudir/domainExtractor/README.md

 Specify your source and a target domain to search for and extract.

 <h3>Extracting from a file</h3>
-In the example below, I am using the source code of the yahoo.com home page and I am extracting all domains with yahoo.com as the TLD.
+Using any file with text in it, extracting all domains with yahoo.com as the TLD.

 ```bash
 python3 domainExtractor.py --file test.html --target yahoo.com